Create a Grammar Assignment

-To get started with creating a grammar assignment, log into your SpanishDict account and click "Classrooms" at the top of the page.
+To get started with creating a grammar assignment, log into your SpanishDictionary.com account and click "Classrooms" at the top of the page (may need to click the three dots to find it).
 On the Classrooms page, you can either click the "Create Assignment" button in the top right corner or click on the class name to open the dashboard for the class.

 If you click the name of the class, you'll see a "Create Assignment" button when the "Assignments" tab is selected on the left side of the page.

-After selecting "Grammar", you will see a list of the grammar skills (topics) for which we offer video-based lessons.
-New skills are being added often!
+After selecting "Grammar", you will see a list of the grammar skills (topics) for which we offer interactive lessons.

 You can click "Try Lesson" at the top of that sidebar to open the lesson.